This is actually the second scrap-yarn project I made using this yarn after my Basic Fingerless Gloves that I published a couple of weeks ago.

 Fasten off leaving a long tail for seaming.

-- Lay your headband flat with the right side facing down.
+- Lay your headband flat with the wrong side facing up.

 - Fold the headband so that the two short sides touch each other.